 However, the nature of a blockchain is that it must be deterministic.
 A critical feature of a blockchain is that it knows the state at a given time, and for blockchains that time unit is a block.
 Think of them as being snapshots.
-A blockchain does snapshots of it's state on every block.
+A blockchain does snapshots of its state on every block.
 We as users can call smart contracts for a specific block, and the blockchain provides guarantees that execution will always produce the same result for the same block any time we call it.

 The deterministic nature of a blockchain closes it from external (off-chain) variables.
 It is totally impossible to perform a call to an API from within a smart contract.
 A blockchain and a smart contract are closed off from the external (off-chain) world.

 Blockchains are great at providing a way to apply the requested changes to the state in a decentralized manner.
 However, in order to observe the changes, you need to actively pull the information from the network.

 Instead of abstract explanations let's look at an example.

-Say, we have a smart-contract that is selling e-books.
-Once a user bought a book we want to send him a copy via email.
+Say, we have a smart contract that sells e-books.
+Once a user buys a book we want to send them a copy via email.

 The dApp has a helper deployed somewhere off-chain, and this helper has code that can send an email with a copy of an e-book.
 But how would we trigger the helper?

 Getting the data from a blockchain from the external world